galkinvv/pradeque/README.md

   * allows initially to use memory optimally for both "puth to one side" and "push to both sides" strategy
    * facts of bidirectional usage should be collected in a bit during this phase - they would be needed
   * after table is once allocated this mode is never used, because usage strategy shows that table was required and data about bidirectinal usage is collected.
+  * after-end iteartor for no-table-pointer mode must have element address that is different from all present elements.
+So if it points immediately after block - it must have a special blockid and element pointer pointing immediately after two allocatde blocks
  * plain table adressing
+  * never used for iterators pointing to max blocks, because tey need consult table to check for roundtripping.
   * used unntil first roundtrip-after queue usage occured
   * to be able switch from plain adressing to another mode we need to mark entire table as "initially ubused".
-To do it we pass special "need to zero memory" parameter.
+To do it we pass special "need to zero memory" parameter to allocator.
+Allocator can implement zeroing without cache polluting.
  * no plain table addressing
+  * many bits are required to store info.
+So they must be placed into block where adress has not-so much significant bits, but better to place it in the same chache line as first table pointers.
+8-th pointer seems a good candidate.
+Cache way-ness is't got worse here because first table pointers are going to be read anyway.
 * design of distance and advance operations
  * each iterator contains info about block size, so for both diff and advance operations we can say if they involves more than one block
   * if only one block is involved - use simplest arithmetic without any table access.